 Each week, one child per year group will be awarded a School Certificate.
 These reward children who have demonstrated behaviours which reflect either our School Christian Values, or a 'Growth Mind-set' approach to their own or others' learning.
 These children may be nominated by staff or their peers.
+The Framfield 5Rs are key to the award of these certificates.

-SANCTIONS
+SANCTIONS LADDER